Database, Tables, Views, and Indexes

 Example

-This example drops the index called new_idx on the employees table.
+This example drops the index named new_idx on the employees table.